yenpeng/yenpeng.github.io/_posts/2017-10-16-what's-in-a-name.md

 ---
 layout: post
-title: "What's in a name?"
+title: "What's in a name"
-quote: Is it so hard to pronounce "Yen Peng"?
+quote: Is my name that hard?
 image: /media/2017-10-16-whats-in-a-name/cover.jpg
 video: false